Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: The effective-mode description

 \subsection{Collective Canonical Transformation}

 We first notice that if we neglect the angular ($\bfq_\parallel$) dependence of the mirror's Fresnel coefficients, $\bar{R}_{\bfq_\parallel,\lambda,q_z\alpha}$ is independent of $\bfq_\parallel$.
-For cavity mirrors with high reflectivity and a material placed in the center of the cavity, the functions $\bar{R}_{\bfq_\parallel,q_z\alpha}$ are peaked around the odd standing wave conditions of the ideal Fabry P\'erot cavity.
+For cavity mirrors with high reflectivity and a material placed in the center of the cavity, the functions $\bar{R}_{\bfq_\parallel,q_z\alpha}$ are peaked around the odd standing wave conditions of the perfectly reflecting Fabry-P\'erot cavity.
 Furthermore, for a real mirror, the frequency dependence of the reflectivity can be engineered to give a decreased confinement for modes with $n>1$ (see inset of Fig.~\ref{fig:cavity_functions}(a)) so that $\bar{A}_{\boldsymbol{0},q_z\alpha}$ can be approximated to a single peak function centered around $q_{z, 1}$ (like in Fig.~\ref{fig:cavity_functions}(b)).
 We stress that the latter is a convenience choice and that it would be possible to perform a similar procedure, separately for each of the modes (allowed by the cavity and the LWA) with $n>1$ and eventually arriving at an effective few modes Hamiltonian.
 In Fig.~\ref{fig:cavity_functions}(b) the out-of-plane mode profile associated with the visible peaks at $q_{z,1}$ and $q_{z,3}$ are illustrated in the insets to highlight how the non-perfect reflectivity of the mirrors allows ``leakage" outside the cavity.
+The "leakage" is exactly what allows to couple a cavity with radiation from the ouside.
 We note in passing that for any Fabry-P\'erot cavity, $q_{z, 1}<q_{{\rm c}, z}^{\rm lw}$ due to the atomic thickness of 2D materials guaranteeing consistency with the \ac{LWA} for the modes included in our theory.